SaahilTakooree/IntegrityVault/README.md

 ### e) Deploy to Sepolia

-i) In the VS Code terminal, ensure you are in the Hardhat folder:
+i) In the Visual Studio Code terminal, ensure you are in the Hardhat folder:

 ```bash
 cd <PATH_TO_ROOT_FOLDER>\integrity-vault.chain